little-hell/little-hell-example/README.md

 # zendoom

 Zendoom is the [MINIX](https://en.wikipedia.org/wiki/Minix) of Doom ports.
 It's a hyper-minimalist fork of Chocolate Doom that aims to:
 - Have the smallest, easiest to study version of the Doom codebase, by throwing backwards compatibility to the wind (if necessary).
-That means:
-    - Doom v1.9 only.
-No Doom II, FreeDoom, Strife, Hexen, Heretic, etc.
-    - No DeHackEd.
-    - No total conversion support (WAD merging/DeuTex stuff).
-    - No emulation of OPL, PAS, GUS, MIDI, and PC speaker sound engines.
-We have _SDL_ and `.ogg` files.
-    - No CMake and Autotools support, just a single Meson `meson.build` file.
-    - No `setup` application.
-    - No terminal/console emulation via `textscreen`.
 - Make exploring the core principles of the Doom engine as zen-like as possible.
 - Integrate an embedded scripting language (such as Lua or Guile) to allow experimentation with the engine in a higher-level language.